davidbasswwu/primo-chat/README.md

 	// replace the contactalibrarian div with the Springshare Chat
 	$("#exlidSearchBanner").html("<div id='libchat_btn_widget'></div>");
+});
 </script>

 <script type="text/javascript" src="//libanswers.com/js/chat_load_client.js"></script>

 ```

+The basic concept is to:
+ - Define your libchat parameters (see the "var libchat_btn" section)
+ - Create a place for your widget to go into (see the " replace the contactalibrarian div with the Springshare Chat" section)
+ - And then when the libanswers.com/js/chat_load_client.js is loaded (see our footer for the code), it will magically appear.

 Hope this helps.  :)